vn971/rua/README.md

 `rua install firefox-ublock-origin`  # install AUR package (with user confirmation)

 `rua install --offline firefox-ublock-origin`  # same as above, but PKGBUILD is run without internet access.
-Sources are downloaded using .SRCINFO.
+Sources are downloaded using .SRCINFO only.

-`rua tarcheck my_built_package.pkg.tar`  # if you already have a *.tar package built, run RUA checks on it (SUID, executable list, INSTALL script review etc).
+`rua tarcheck my_built_package.pkg.tar`  # if you already have a *.pkg.tar package built, run RUA checks on it (SUID, executable list, INSTALL script review etc).

 `rua jailbuild --offline /path/to/pkgbuild/directory`  # build a directory.
 Don't fetch any dependencies.
 Assumes a clean directory.

 `rua --help && rua install --help`  # shows CLI help

-Jail arguments can be overridden in ~/.config/rua/wrap_args.d/, see the parent directory for examples.
+Jail arguments can be overridden in ~/.config/rua/wrap_args.d/ .

 ## Install dependencies